 Three years later, one small well with a hand water pump has changed their lives.

 The mother now has time to work and can earn an income to support her family.
 Her children can play and go to school.

 The well provides enough clean water to meet the family’s basic needs.There is enough extra water to maintain a garden, grow food for her children and to share with neighbors.

 Her children are healthy.
 And she will never again have to beg for food.

 This is one of hundreds of success stories Doc Hendley can tell from first-hand experience.

-He is the founder of Wine To Water, the nonprofit organization that built the well for the Cambodian mother, one of 600 wells rebuilt, repaired or drilled in underdeveloped regions by the humanitarian group.
+He is the founder of a nonprofit organization that built the well for the Cambodian mother, one of 600 wells rebuilt, repaired or drilled in underdeveloped regions by the humanitarian group.

 Impacting one life at a time hasn’t always been easy, Hendley says, but it is worth it.